blockthrough/selfupdate.go/README.md

 ## Usage

-In order to have successful self-updating binaries, two steps need to be followed:
+To have successful self-updating binaries, two steps need to be followed:

 ### ( 1 ) Github Actions Workflow

-- First compile the your code and generate a binary, make sure to use `-ldflags "-X main.Version=${{ github.ref_name }} -X main.PublicKey=${{ PUBLIC_KEY }}"` flag during `go build` to inject the new tag as a version into the binary.
+First, compile your code and generate a binary, make sure to use `-ldflags "-X main.Version=${{ github.ref_name }} -X main.PublicKey=${{ PUBLIC_KEY }}"` flag during `go build` to inject the new tag as a version into the binary.

 - Create a new Release using `selfupdate github release` command
 - Sign and upload content using `selfupdate github upload`